tuhai63/electron-ghsts-poc/README.md

 ## PreConditions for client

-Ensure that the following node packages are installed on your system
+Ensure that the following node packages are installed on your system.

  * jspm and electron_prebuilt

-you can install it using `npm install jspm -g` and `npm install electron-prebuilt -g`
+You can install it using `npm install jspm -g` and `npm install electron-prebuilt -g`.
+It is advisable to locally install jspm in additional to globally installing it to lock the version of jspm for a specific project.
+Go to app directory and run `npm install jspm`.

 ## Install dependencies